koenzijlstra/WineRetry/README.md

 The aim of this application is to profide a product-specific marktplaats/ebay like app for people looking to buy or sell rare or old bottles of wine.
 FineWine has a realtime-chat function for the communication between the seller of a wine bottle and a user that is interested in (buying) the bottle.
 User-authentication and database management is done with the use of Firebase.

 ### Copyright and references
-I do not own any of the four PNG files used in this app, and all rights go out to the following owners:
+I do not own any of the four PNG files used in this app.
+They all have their own respective licenses and all rights go out to the following owners:
 * Back arrow (back4.PNG) was retrieved from: https://www.materialui.co/icon/arrow-back
 * Wine bottle logo (bottle.PNG) was retrieved from: http://www.iconsdb.com/soylent-red-icons/wine-bottle-icon.html
 * Logout icon (logout24.PNG) was retrieved from: http://www.iconsdb.com/white-icons/logout-icon.html